 Whether you're a resident, freelancer, expat or anything else in between, health insurance is a compulsory requirement for anybody living in Germany.
 Travel insurance may be enough to satisfy the requirements of the Working Holiday Visa, but for the Freelance Visa, you'll need to get private health insurance.

-If you're an artist, there's an artist's association called "Künstlersozialkasse" which reduces the amount of health insurance you need to pay for by 50%.
+If you're an artist, there's an artist's association called "Künstlersozialkasse" (KSK) which reduces the amount of health insurance you need to pay for by 50%.
 Unfortunately, I didn't apply for my freelance visa as an artist, so I don't know much about this.
+Before joining the KSK, you'll need insurance anyway - so once again, I'd suggest speaking to Feather first.

 Note: If you're an artist and had to go through this process, please let me know in the comments below and I will include your experience here!